Supervising and Placing Children with Special Health Care Needs

 If the child appears to need immediate emergency medical attention, contact 911 for assistance and for an ambulance to transport the child to the nearest hospital emergency room.

 A CSW should not transport a child with special health care needs.
 The caregiver is expected to provide this service after completing the child specific training.
 If that is not possible, a request for non-emergency transportation through MCMS will be made by the CSW.
-Non-emergent transportation should only be requested if no other transportation options are available (i.e., initial placements and replacements).
+Non-emergent transportation should only be requested if no other transportation options are available (i.e., detention and emergency replacements).

 For Interstate Compact for the Placement of Children (ICPC) replacements requiring out-of-state transportation, the child must be accompanied by an adult who has received child-specific training and/or by a qualified health care professional.